-Andrew Reeves is from Hudson, NC and is a junior double majoring in Computer Science and Mathematics.
+Andrew Reeves is from Hudson, NC and is a senior double majoring in Computer Science and Mathematics.
 After graduating, he would like to attend graduate school for Applied Computer Science.
-This is Andrew’s first year on the rocket team and is involved with the electronics team.
+This is Andrew’s second year on the rocket team and is involved with the electronics team.
 He enjoys programming and learning new skills.
 He is a member of the Ursa Mathematica Club, as well as a Math and Computer Science tutor here at LR.

-William Blair is a freshman Engineering Physics major from Hamlet NC.
+William Blair is a sophomore Engineering Physics major from Hamlet NC.
 He is a member of the LR marching band and plays trombone in the LR concert band.
 He is interested in engineering and construction.
 His roles on the team include working with CAD team and the build team.

-Spencer Welland is an engineering physics major in his third year at Lenoir-Rhyne University from Hickory, NC.
-He currently serves as the CAD Team Lead, a member of the Build Team and the Vice President of the BEAR Club.
+Spencer Welland is an engineering physics major in his fourth year at Lenoir-Rhyne University from Hickory, NC.
+He currently serves as the CAD Team Lead, a member of the Build Team and the President of the BEAR Club.
 Aside from being a member of the rocket team, he is a member of Chi Beta Phi, a national honors society for STEM students.
 He is also a member of the Pre-Health Club and founded and served as president of Bear’s Fly Fishing for two years.
 Upon graduating from Lenoir-Rhyne, he hopes to pursue a PhD. in Medical Physics with the goal of serving as a clinical and research medical physicist in an oncology hospital.

-Georg Hartmann is a sophomore double majoring in Engineering Physics and International Business from Berlin, Germany.
-This is his first year on the Lenoir-Rhyne rocket team, and he serves as a part of the CAD team and the build team.
-He is also the secretary and treasurer for BEAR Club.
+Georg Hartmann is a junior double majoring in Engineering Physics and International Business from Berlin, Germany.
+This is his second year on the Lenoir-Rhyne rocket team, and he is currently working remotely from Berlin, Germany.
 Georg also plays for the Lenoir Rhyne Golf team.
 After graduating, he wants to pursue a Master’s Degree in Mechanical Engineering and work in a job where he can combine his knowledge about Engineering and Business.

 Carles Montoliu Lobo is from Valencia, Spain.
-He is a second-year engineering physics major at LR.
-This is his second year on the team and his roles include lead safety officer and the build team.
+He is a third-year engineering physics major at LR.
+This is his third year on the team and his roles include lead safety officer and the build team.
 He is also the captain of the men’s soccer team and a member of the Bear Leadership Academy.
 He plans to work for the engineering industry after graduation.
 His dream job would be an aerospace engineer or Motorsport.

-Angel Martin is from Linwood, NC and is a sophomore Engineering Biophysics major at Lenoir-Rhyne.
-This is her second year on the team, and her roles are operations coordinator, including electronics team, CAD team, social media and outreach teams, and build team.
+Angel Martin is from Linwood, NC and is a junior Engineering Biophysics major at Lenoir-Rhyne.
+This is her third year on the team, and her roles are operations coordinator, including electronics team, CAD team, social media and outreach teams, and build team.
 She is also part of the Engaged Scholars Program, Honors Academy, and SEEDs Organization on campus.
 She plans to go into research and development for sustainable plant production or energy production.

 Prashil Dulal is from Kathmandu, Nepal.
-He is a third-year student, double majoring in Computer Science and Information Technology.
-This is his second year on the Rocketry as a part of the Electronics Team.
+He is a fourth-year student, double majoring in Computer Science and Information Technology.
+This is his third year on the Rocketry as a part of the Electronics Team.
 On campus, Prashil is an iPal and is involved with a lot of the International Student events and programs.
 Prashil likes cars and traveling to other countries, as well.
 He plans to go to UNC-Charlotte for a graduate degree in Computer Science after graduation.

 Dr. Douglas Knight received a Bachelor’s in Physics from Lenoir-Rhyne College, a Master’s in Applied Physics from the University of North Carolina at